momentarypause/COVID_Death_Analysis/README.md

 Since the main question for the project was to use data from the CDC to predict death based off factors such as hospitalization, sex, ethnicity, and symptom status, the target selection was clearly the Death column.
 The remaining features were used as features for the machine learning model, except for the duplicate index columns and the state code, which was already represented from the state column.
 Leaving county and state as features will allow for future analysis on whether geographic location had an impact on Covid deaths.

 ### Training and Testing
 Data was split into training and testing with the Train_test_split function from the SKLearn library with the default options.
+Stratify=y was used to ensure that when the data was split into training and testing sets that a proportional amount of the target variable would be distributed among each.
 After noticing the balance of the target outcomes, the data was also resampled using the SMOTEEN sampling algorithm from the IMBLearn library.

 ### Limitations and Benefits
 The limitations include the possibility of overfitting the data, and new data would not be as predictable.
 Another limitation is that the logistic regression model is not as complex or robust as neural networks or deep learning models.

 ### Accuracy Score
+COMING SOON!

 ## Dashboards